LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/MavenAssist/recommendbots.md

 Maven can recommend bots that match customer intents in the Recommended Actions widget.

-{: .important}
-To use this feature you will need to have created bots that can handle specific intents and workloads.

 Follow along with this guide to set up the feature.

 ### Create a bot